dao-duc-tung/llm-scratch/readme.md

 ## Prepare a dataset

-Code files:

-- `prepare_dataset.py`: download the dataset and create a sample dataset for testing the code faster
+The file `src/prepare_dataset.py` downloads the dataset and creates a sample dataset for testing the code faster.

 ### Why do we need a dataset?